 ARTICLE 3.
 PLAYER ON LINE OF SCRIMMAGE.
-A player who is on the line of scrimmage, must have their shoulders facing the opposing team's goal line.
-If they are not the snapper, no part of their body or wheelchair is permitted to be in the neutral zone at the snap.
+For a player who is not the snapper no part of their body or wheelchair is permitted to be in the neutral zone at the snap.
 If they are the snapper, no part of their body or wheelchair may be beyond the Neutral Zone.